Recharge dbt Package

 recharge__checkout_enabled: true # Enables if you do have the CHECKOUT table.
 Default is False.

-(Optional) Step 5: Additional configurations
+(Optional) Additional configurations

 Expand/collapse section.